 Waste ink with chromium, barium, and lead content; and waste ink contaminated with cleaning solvents, such as trichloroethylene, methylene chloride, 1,1,1-trichloroethane, carbon tetrachloride, 1,1,2-trichloroethane, 1,2,3-trifluoroethane, chlorobenzene, xylene, acetone, methanol, methyl ethyl ketone (MEK), toluene, carbon disulfide, or benzene.

 All industries use some type of hazardous material.
 It is important to understand what hazardous materials are being used and to have a plan in place for handling hazardous wastes.
-Unless you are properly trained it is unlikely that you and your business would know how to properly handle hazardous waste properly.
+Unless you are properly trained, it is unlikely that you and your business would know how to properly handle hazardous waste properly and it may be best to invest in biomedical disposal services.
 Protect yourself, your company and the environment and get professional training.